Prerequisites

 This usually indicates a permission issue.

-- Check App Permissions: Ensure Read and Write is selected in “User authentication settings”.
+- Check App Permissions: Ensure Read and write is selected in “User authentication settings”.

 Error: Callback URL mismatch